Stories and Teachings From the Earth, part 21: Fire of the Buffalo

 Singing.")

-But why have I painted an akiwenzii (elder man) standing in front of the bison, you may wonder?
-Well, first of all, akiwinziiyag and bizhikiwag both have a special relationship to the earth.
-Akiwenzii translates as "Comes from the Earth, of the Earth, and returning to the Earth."
-It is a reference to a man, advanced in age, acknowledging an inevitable appointment, to return to the Earth.
-In other words, he is a caretaker of our Mother, the Earth.
-Both akiwenzii and bizhiki have an old fire burning inside of them.
-This powerful fire of life, called life experience.
-They both endured plenty of challenges and hard knocks on the trail, which they eventually overcame.
-They both have powerful life lessons for us if we know how to learn from them.
-In a world where there seems less and less reward for wisdom and compassion, grandfather bison and elderly people have the power to reignite the flames of kindness and understanding in our hearts.
-But above all: since they have treaded, and sat on, the soil under them for so long, they both have a great love and deep understanding of our mother, the earth.
-Both their heartbeats pulse in union with her heartbeat.
-This is probably why our names for "bison" and "old man" basically mean the same.
+You might wonder why I depicted an akiwenzii (elder man) standing before the bison.
+Well, firstly, akiwinziiyag and bizhikiwag share a unique connection to the earth.
+Akiwenzii means "Comes from the Earth, of the Earth, and returning to the Earth."
+It refers to an elderly man recognizing his inevitable return to the Earth.
+Essentially, he is a steward, or caretaker, of Mother Earth.
+Both akiwenzii and bizhiki possess an ancient fire within them, a powerful fire of life known as life experience.
+They have faced numerous challenges and hardships on their journeys, which they have ultimately conquered.
+They offer us valuable life lessons if we are willing to learn from them.
+In a world where wisdom and compassion seem increasingly undervalued, grandfather bison and elderly individuals have the ability to rekindle kindness and understanding in our hearts.
+Most importantly, having walked and rested on the earth beneath them for so long, they both hold a profound love and deep understanding of our mother, the earth.
+Their heartbeats resonate in harmony with hers.
+This is likely why our words for "bison" and "old man" essentially convey the same meaning.

 The Meaning of the Pipe

-The Ojibweg shared many things with the Dakota – or Bwaanag ("Roasters"), as is their Ojibwe name.
-There is the veneration for the bison, who provided both Bwaanag and Ojibweg (particularly those who lived on the plains of present-day Manitoba, Saskatchewan, Montana, and North Dakota.) are the songs, ceremonies, sacred ceremonial items like pipes, drums, and feathers, but they also shared language.
-This is why I painted the akiwenzii carrying a pipe.
-The pipe, to Indigenous Peoples, is a sacred instrument that, when filled with tobacco or kinnikinic and smoked, facilitates a deep spiritual connection with the world, the plant and animal beings, and people around us and with the spirits that dwell in the four directions.
-Opwaagan is how the Ojibweg call the pipe; the Dakota use the word čhaŋnúŋpa.
-Both Nations believe that when it comes to the opwaagan/čhaŋnúŋpa, there are two spirits that agreed to come together in this way and to form the pipe as we know it.
-Both spirits are an intrinsic part of, and even responsible for, creating aki, respectively maká – the earth.
+The Ojibweg shared numerous aspects with the Dakota – or Bwaanag ("Roasters"), as they are known in Ojibwemowin, their language.
+Both groups revered the bison, which provided them with songs, ceremonies, and sacred items like pipes, drums, and feathers, especially for those living on the plains of present-day Manitoba, Saskatchewan, Montana, and North Dakota.
+This connection inspired me to paint the akiwenzii holding a pipe.
+For Indigenous Peoples, the pipe is a sacred tool that, when filled with tobacco or kinnikinic and smoked, fosters a profound spiritual connection with the world, the plant and animal beings, people around us, and the spirits residing in the four directions.
+The Ojibweg refer to the pipe as opwaagan, while the Dakota call it čhaŋnúŋpa.
+Both Nations believe that the opwaagan/čhaŋnúŋpa embodies two spirits that agreed to unite in this form, creating the pipe as we know it.
+These spirits are integral to, and even responsible for, the creation of aki, or maká – the earth.

-One of the spirits that agreed to help forming the opwaagan/čhaŋnúŋpa was our Grandfather Rock.
-That is the stone part of the pipe which both Nations traditionally delve in the same area.
-The Ojibwe name for this spirit is Gimishoomisinaan Asin, and its Bwaan name is Tȟuŋkášilauŋyaŋpi Íŋyaŋ – which both mean Grandfather Stone.
-The other spirit that agreed to help in this way is Mitigwaabiiwinini (literally: bow man in the Ojibwe language) and čháŋ (tree) in the Bwaan language).
-That is where the pipe stem is made from, it comes from the trees.
+One of the spirits that agreed to assist in forming the opwaagan/čhaŋnúŋpa was our Grandfather Rock.
+This is the stone component of the pipe, sourced from the same area by both Nations.
+The Ojibwe name for this spirit is Gimishoomisinaan Asin, and its Bwaan name is Tȟuŋkášilauŋyaŋpi Íŋyaŋ– both translating to Grandfather Stone.
+Another spirit that agreed to help is Mitigwaabiiwinini (meaning bow man in the Ojibwe language) and čháŋ (meaning tree in the Bwaan language).
+This is where the pipe stem is made from; it originates from the trees.

 The Bison in the Sun